 - 1. Whenever possible, the inventory of monies will be witnessed by the individual from whom the monies are received. - 2.
-All money will be sealed per policy and placed in the precinct safe with the Money Property Evidence Record (SO-258M) attached. - a.
-Include the signed Notice to Owner of Seized Property (SO-172) if the seizure results from a CDS arrest. - b.
+All money will be sealed per policy and placed in the precinct safe with the Money Property Evidence Record (SO-258M) attached. - Include the signed Notice to Owner of Seized Property (SO-172) if the seizure results from a CDS arrest. - b.
 Specialized units not assigned to a Precinct may secure money in an authorized temporary storage locker and make email notification to the FI for pickup. - 3.
 Monies obtained from separate individuals will be packaged separately. - 4.
 A supervisor will witness the count and sign block 21 of the Money Property Evidence Record (SO-258M) to verify the following: - a.
 Quantity; - b.
 Type; - c.
 Proper packaging; - d.
 Proper seal; and - e.
 Accurate total value. - 5.
-Any money submitted will be packaged separately from other submitted items and will be documented on the Money Property Evidence Record (SO-258M).
+Any money submitted will be packaged separately from other submitted items and will be documented on the Money Property Evidence Record (SO-258M). - 6.
+When seized or collected money is ready for deposit into the County treasury, the FI will prepare for deposit. - a.
+Money for deposit will be transported to the financial institution designated by the Budget Director. - b.
+Contaminated money for deposit which has been deemed biohazard money will be inserted into a Kapak bag for safety reasons and will be sent by the County to the Federal Reserve Bank for replacement credit. - c.
+Money deemed unique due to a variation from normal currency and considered different in face value due to its collectable or valued nature will be disposed of via a Sheriff's Sale.